agileseason/agileseason-v1/doc/SECURITY.md

 We pass your GitHub token to our [Ruby on Rails] app (the app whose source code you are reading right now), which runs on [Linode].
+Linode is a "Cloud Hosting".

 As part of this process,
-we temporarily store your [encrypted]: ../lib/encryptor.rb GitHub token in the Redis database when enqueueing a Sidekiq workers.
+we temporarily store your [encrypted] GitHub token in the Redis database when enqueueing a Sidekiq workers.

 ```bash